This program has an early application deadline and has the potential to fill early. Admission is rolling.

 What is unique about this program?

-Students participating in this program at King's College London enroll in the "Health & Society" course, which is composed of coursework and clinical observation, and three other modules from the Undergraduate Study Abroad Module Catalogue.
+Students participating in this program at King's College London enroll in the "Health and Society" course, which is composed of coursework and clinical observation, and three other undergraduate modules at KCL of your choosing.

 What is unique about London?

 Situated in the heart of global London, partaking in a course at King's you will become part of a vibrant and intellectually stimulating community - with all of London's opportunities on your doorstep.
 You will be inspired by researchers, discoverers and inventors who are pushing the boundaries of knowledge and will mingle with delegates from across the world.

 How do I get more information about King's College London?

 - KCL's Global Mobility team can be contacted any time, and they are happy to answer your questions